March 3, 2026

 Finding an Aurora Nurse Practitioner Preceptor: Step-by-Step for NP Students

-TL;DR: Finding an Aurora Nurse Practitioner Preceptor: Step-by-Step for NP Students
+TL;DR: Finding an Aurora Nurse Practitioner Preceptor: Step-by-Step for Nurse Practitioner Students

-The Reality of Finding a Preceptor in Aurora
+The Reality of Finding Clinical Rotations in Aurora

 You've refreshed your inbox three times in the last hour.
 Still nothing.
 The clinic you emailed two weeks ago hasn't replied, and the one you called yesterday told you they've already taken students for the semester.
 Now your rotation date is getting closer, and you're starting to wonder if you'll ever find an Aurora nurse practitioner preceptor in time.